|Stabilized Whipped Cream|

 3. Refrigerate until consistency of unbeaten egg white.
 (This takes about 10-15 minutes.)
 Then, with a whisk, beat until smooth.

 4. In a stand mixer with a whip attachment, or with a hand beater, whip remaining cream and sugar just until soft peaks form; whip in the smoothed gelatin mixture, stopping to scrape the bowl twice.
+Whip until stiff peaks start to form, but be careful not to over beat.
 You will probably only need to whip it another 10-20 seconds before it's done.

 Fills and frosts top of 2 8" or 9" cake layers; or frosts 10" angel